Executioner1939/otel-instrumentation-diesel/README.md

 ![Maintenance](https://img.shields.io/badge/maintenance-experimental-blue.svg)

-# diesel-tracing-otel
+# otel-instrumentation-diesel

-> **Note**: This is a fork of the original [`diesel-tracing`](https://github.com/CQCL/diesel-tracing) crate, published as `diesel-tracing-otel` to provide compatibility with modern Diesel versions and improved OpenTelemetry support.
+> **Note**: This is a fork of the original [`diesel-tracing`](https://github.com/CQCL/diesel-tracing) crate, renamed to `otel-instrumentation-diesel` to provide compatibility with modern Diesel versions and improved OpenTelemetry support.

-`diesel-tracing-otel` provides connection structures that can be used as drop in replacements for diesel connections with extra tracing and logging.
+`otel-instrumentation-diesel` provides connection structures that can be used as drop in replacements for diesel connections with extra tracing and logging.

 ## Changes from Original